 Sapphire is a gem that has made its way to some of the most influential people of all time, from Napoleon’s wife, the Empress Josephine to Princess Diana’s daughter in law, the Duchess Kate Middleton.
 Facts like these prove that sapphire is not just a beautiful adornment, but also a symbol of poise and dignity.
 Whilst blue is the signature sapphire color, modern designs of sapphire rings prettify the market with other unusual appearances that are definitely worth seeing.
 Learn more about them in the lines that follow.

 Surprised that peach sapphires exist?
 Well, they do and are some of the most spectacular sapphire looks of all.
 Their color is as sweet and delicate as the fruit itself, often featuring pale pastel tones mixed with a splash of sparkling gold.
 Because of their earthy color, peach sapphire rings can suit any skin tone, from fair to dark.
 Their most extravagant appearances come in oval, pear and marquise cuts, which are perfect for high-profile rings of promise.

-Rose-Cut Peach Sapphire & Diamond Alternative Ring
+Alternative Rose-Cut Peach Sapphire Ring with Diamonds